-JavaServer Pages (JSP) is a technology for developing web pages that support dynamic content which helps developers insert java code in HTML pages by making use of special JSP tags, most of which start with <% and end with %>.
+JavaServer Pages (JSP) is a technology for developing Webpages that supports dynamic content.
+This helps developers insert java code in HTML pages by making use of special JSP tags, most of which start with <% and end with %>.

 A JavaServer Pages component is a type of Java servlet that is designed to fulfill the role of a user interface for a Java web application.
 Web developers write JSPs as text files that combine HTML or XHTML code, XML elements, and embedded JSP actions and commands.

 JavaServer Pages often serve the same purpose as programs implemented using the Common Gateway Interface (CGI).
-But JSP offer several advantages in comparison with the CGI.
+But JSP offers several advantages in comparison with the CGI.

-JSP are always compiled before it's processed by the server unlike CGI/Perl which requires the server to load an interpreter and the target script each time the page is requested.
+JSP are always compiled before they are processed by the server unlike CGI/Perl which requires the server to load an interpreter and the target script each time the page is requested.

 JSP pages can be used in combination with servlets that handle the business logic, the model supported by Java servlet template engines.

 Finally, JSP is an integral part of Java EE, a complete platform for enterprise class applications.
 This means that JSP can play a part in the simplest applications to the most complex and demanding.

 Following table lists out the other advantages of using JSP over other technologies −